 IoT is the developing concept where all devices and electronics are connected to the internet to send and receive data, to interact, and to respond to their physical surroundings.
 The Federal Trade Commission defined the IoT as an "interconnected environment where all manner of objects have a digital presence and the ability to communicate with other objects and people."
 (FTC, 2015, pg.
 1) Much of this concept is already becoming reality.

 How does the IoT relate to the everyday person’s personal data?
 New IoT devices that have begun to be manufactured and marketed as consumer electronics, generate data sets from users and require access to existing personal data.
 These common household objects are being newly manufactured to include more connectivity features.
 Conventional smart devices such as phones, TVs, printers, and cameras, were starting points for the IoT.
 The IoT has now expanded to envelop all the aspects of consumer homes.
 Automated smart homes include features such as entertainment systems, thermostats, door-locks, lights, ovens, refrigerators, toys and surveillance systems which are controllable through mobile devices.
-(Shamrihi,1, 2016) Beyond living space, wearable devices make the IoT a part of your person like watches, fitness tracking wristbands, and wireless pacemakers or insulin pumps.
+(Shamrihi,1, 2016) Beyond living space, wearable devices make the IoT a part of one’s person like watches, fitness tracking wristbands, and wireless pacemakers or insulin pumps.
 (Williams, 2016)

-While only a few key devices require identifying info to operate, these devices generate enormous amounts of detailed consumer data as they’re used.
-A television could keep track of user’s viewing habits, a room’s lights patterns might indicate when someone is or isn’t in the room, and a pulse-measuring fitness band can determine the wearer’s general fitness or sleeping patterns.
+While only a few key devices require identifying information to operate, these devices generate enormous amounts of detailed consumer data as they are used.
+A television could keep track of users’ viewing habits, a room’s lights patterns might indicate when someone is or is not in the room, and a pulse-measuring fitness band can determine the wearer’s general fitness or sleeping patterns.

 “Unlike the web domain, which only captures users' online activities, IoT systems can capture users' activities and behaviors 24/7—online and offline—through a variety of devices.
 Because of this accessibility, however, the IoT domain poses more significant privacy risks.”